This notice tells you what to expect when the China Dialogue Trust collects personal information. It applies to information we collect about:

 If we make a final offer, we will also ask you for the following:

 If you are successful, the information you provide during the application process will be retained by us as part of your employee file for the duration of your employment plus 6 years following the end of your employment.

 If you are unsuccessful at any stage of the process, the information you have provided until that point will be retained for 6 months from the closure of the campaign.

 Information generated throughout the assessment process, for example interview notes, is retained by us for 6 months following the closure of the recruitment process.

 Equal opportunities information is retained for 6 months following the closure of the recruitment process whether you are successful or not.

-We will maintain records relevant to employee performance, training and development and which are necessary to enable us to fulfil the contractual obligations to staff as employees including:
+We will maintain records relevant to employee performance, training and development, which are necessary to enable us to fulfil the contractual obligations to staff as employees, including: